lawrennd/talks/_ai/what-makes-us-unique-in-the-age-of-ai.md

   Atomic Human reveals the technical origins, capabilities and limitations of AI systems, and how they should be wielded.
 Not just by the experts, but ordinary people.

+  We are undergoing a cognitive revolution tha is akin to the cosmological revolution Nicolaus Copernicus triggered in 1543.
+But just like the Earth became no less interesting because it isn't at the centre of the cosmological universe, our intelligence is no less interesting because it doesn't dominate the cognitive universe.

   The thinking in this talk comes from Neil's forthcoming book to be published with Allen Lane in June 2024.
 The main premise is that AI